ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 # The philosophy: an Amp (+ Cab) and a programmable pedalboard

-After a lot of reflexion, I've established a new way of using the Tonex Pedal (incl.
-Tonex One).
+After a lot of reflexion, I've established a new way of using the Tonex Pedal.

 I consider the Tonex Pedal as a standalone Amp (+ Cab) and a Pedalboard (NG, comp, mod, dly, reverb).